Frieda Fromm-Reichmann and Psychoanalysis

 For one, she was able to attend college to study medicine at the University of Königsberg, where she graduated at the age of 19.
 She had a doctorate in neurology and psychiatry at the age of 22.
 Furthermore, she loved her craft and proved it by committing herself to it for life.

 She first worked with soldiers who had experienced brain injuries during World War I. Her first articles date from this period and all of them were clearly scientific.
 Moreover, her perspective and work took a turn afterward.

 Frieda Fromm-Reichmann ceased to be interested in the organic field of her profession and embarked on a new path.
 J.H.
 Schultz provided her with some essays on Freudian psychoanalysis, which immediately captured her attention.
 In particular, she was interested in the subject of the therapeutic relationship, transference, and countertransference.

 Erich Fromm, a rather peculiar man, came to see her.
 They had already met in some psychoanalytic circles.
 He later became her husband and they had a stormy relationship that lasted until the day he died.
 She kept his name, even after their divorce.

-As we mentioned above, Frieda had to flee from Germany when the rise of Nazism began due to her ethnicity.
+Frieda had to flee from Germany when the rise of Nazism began due to her ethnicity.
 She waited in several countries and finally settled with her husband in the United States.
 She continued practicing psychoanalytic theory there after the end of the war.